Jenny Mollen: Career

 In 2005, Mollen announced in an interview about her plans to perform in London in a play she wrote about her dog.

 In 2009, Mollen wrote the short film Kidnapping Caitlynn, starring Jason Biggs, Julie Benz, and herself.
 The film was directed by Katherine Cunningham Eves.

 In 2016, Mollen co-starred with her husband Jason Biggs as fictional husband and wife characters in comedy film Amateur Night.

 In 2012 and 2013, Mollen wrote a humor column for The Smoking Jacket, a website affiliated with Playboy, as well as an advice column for Playboy.

 In January 2013, Mollen signed with St. Martin's Press to write a book of comedic essays, I Like You Just the Way I Am.
 The book reached #10 on The New York Times Best Seller list for Print & E-Book Nonfiction on its debut in June 2014.
 On August 4, 2016, it was announced that ABC Digital acquired a single-camera comedy written by and starring Mollen based on her NYT Best Seller I Like You Just The Way I Am.

 In June 2016, Mollen published a follow-up, Live Fast Die Hot, which also subsequently became New York Times Best Seller at #8 in Humor.
 In August 2016, it was reported that the film rights had been acquired by Warner Bros. with Anne Hathaway attached to star and Mollen attached to write and executive produce.

 Personal life

 Mollen met actor Jason Biggs while filming My Best Friend's Girl and they were engaged by January 2008.
 On April 23, 2008, the couple eloped and got married in Los Angeles.
 In July 2008, they had a formal wedding ceremony in Napa Valley.
 Their son, Sid, was born on February 15, 2014.
 Their second son, Lazlo, was born on October 2, 2017.
-After living in Los Angeles for some time, the Biggs family moved to New York City in 2018.
+After living in Los Angeles for many years, the Biggs family moved to New York City in 2018.
+In May 2026, it was reported Mollen and Biggs have separated after 18 years of marriage.